SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/kela-darkbeast.md

 Version: 1.1
 Updated: Jul 05, 2023

-Kela Darkbeastprovides incident responders, threat hunters, investigators, and intelligence analysts with a robust technology to dive into the cybercrime underground and investigate.
+Kela Darkbeast provides incident responders, threat hunters, investigators, and intelligence analysts with a robust technology to dive into the cybercrime underground and investigate.

 ## Actions